-British Baritone Henry Neill is currently a member of the Ensemble at the Deutsches Nationaltheatre, Weimar.
-Current and future projects there include Masetto (Don Giovanni), Figaro (Le Nozze di Figaro), Geschem (Nathan und seine Kinder by Andre Kassel) and Silvano (Un ballo in Maschera).
+British Baritone Henry Neill is currently a member of the solo ensemble at the Deutsches Nationaltheatre, Weimar.
+Current and future projects there include Guglielmo (Cosi fan Tutte), Conte (Le nozze di Figaro), Masetto (Don Giovanni), Geschem (Nathan und seine Kinder by Andre Kassel) Reinmar (Tannhauser) and Silvano (Un ballo in Maschera).

 Previous roles include Papageno (DNT Weimar) Edmund Bertram (Mansfield Park - Dove, Grange Festival Opera), Friquet (Vert-Vert - Offenbach, Garsington Opera), Conte/Figaro (Le Nozze di Figaro - Mozart, Clonter Opera/Royal Academy Opera), Marchese (Traviata - Verdi, West Green House Opera), Quince/Starveling (Midsummer night's Dream - Britten, Shadwell Opera), Smirnov (The Bear - Wlaton, Royal Academy Opera), Marco (Gianni Schicchi - Puccini, Royal Academy Opera), Noah (Silver Electra - Hepplewhite, English Touring Opera).